AlexCue987/reveal.js/kotest.md

 ---

-## Double Numbers Are Not Precise - be specific
+Double Numbers Are Not Precise - be specific enough, but not too much

 <img src="doubleNotPrecise.png" />

 ---

-Let's see how a test evolves into a more specific and less fragile one
+Let's refactor a test to be more specific and less fragile

 ---

 ## Matching JSON - Naive Test

+Fragile: order of keys in JSON is not guaranteed

 ```kotlin
 toPayload(myInstance) shouldBe